With the sad passing of Jimmy Greaves, the soccer world has lost one of the most respected, prolific strikers of all time.

 The duo were iconic for covering Sky Sports' Super Sunday, Monday Night Football, as well as the Champions League.

-The passionate Scotsman Andy Gray accompanied with the banter of Richard Keys was a perfect pairing for growing Sky Sports.
-Laughter, energy, and passion was important to their relationship, and important for Sky's viewing figures.
+Gray's passionate analysis accompanied with the banter of Keys was a perfect pairing for growing Sky Sports.
+Laughter, energy, and passion were important to their relationship but more crucially, had a huge impact for Sky's viewing figures.

 However, it all turned sour in 2011, as the seemingly bulletproof pair became too big for their own boots.

-Sexist comments towards assistant referee Sian Massey forced the broadscaster's hand.
+Sexist comments towards assistant referee Sian Massey forced the broadcaster's hand.
 Gray was sacked, and Keys resigned.
-A embarrassing end to a successful partnership that dominated for 19 years on Sky Sports.
+An embarrassing end to a successful partnership that dominated for 19 years on Sky Sports.

 Now considered outcasts by most of the British media, Keys and Gray have rekindled their partnership in Qatar as the faces of BeIN Sports' English and European soccer coverage.